 Proactive Initiatives and Smart Collaboration

-As a responsible corporate citizen, Penske is committed to managing our environmental impacts everywhere we do business.
-Our team of environmental professionals has developed innovative and efficient ways to ensure resources are provided for over 900 field locations to prevent or reduce environmental impacts, protect our associates and achieve 100 percent compliance with local, state and federal environmental regulations.
+As a responsible corporate citizen, Penske is committed to minimizing our environmental impacts everywhere we do business.
+Our team of environmental professionals has developed innovative and efficient ways to ensure resources are provided for nearly 1,430 field locations to prevent or reduce environmental impacts, protect our associates and achieve 100% compliance with local, state and federal environmental regulations.

 EPA SmartWay Transport Partnership

 Penske Truck Leasing and Penske Logistics proudly participate in and support the U.S. Environmental Protection Agency's SmartWay Transport partnership as affiliate, carrier and logistics partners.
 The SmartWay Transport Partnership is an innovative collaboration between EPA and the freight sector designed to improve fuel efficiency, reduce greenhouse gas and air pollutant emissions and improve energy security.

 In 2022, Penske Logistics was recognized by the U.S. Environmental Protection Agency (EPA) SmartWay program as a High Performer in the Truck Carrier Carbon Metrics and Logistics Freight Management categories, where we rank in the top 10% amongst all carrier partners, and the top 5% of all logistics partners, respectively.